gitmethis/front-end-mod3/README.md

-# Persona Imitation Game - School Project
+# Persona Imitation Game - School Project (Front-End)

 ### Introduction
 Based on the popular Atlus game, Shin Megami Tensei, players answer a questionnaire which determines their distinct personas and challenge a computer-controlled persona.